Last Updated on November 22, 2023

 Clinical Presentation of Wrist Instability

 The injury could be traumatic [fall on outstretched hand] or a degenerative rupture.
 Patient’s age, nature of the injury, duration since the injury, the degree of underlying arthritis, level of activity should be noted.

 Chronic SLIL injuries sometimes present quite late, and often the patient will not recall a specific injury.

 The patient usually presents with pain on the dorsal and radial side of the wrist which increases with the loading of the wrist.

 Clicking or catching in the wrist may be felt.
-Patient may also complain of wrist weakness or instability.
+The patient may also complain of wrist weakness or instability.

 Pain increases with extreme wrist extension and radial deviation.